Tuition and Fees

 |Estimated administrative fees (30 credit hours)||$748.50*|

 *Tuition and fees are based on 2014-2015 rates.
 Tuition and fees are subject to change and generally increase each academic year.

 Other Program Costs

-Orientation and summer residency fee: Students pay a one-time fee of $500 to support programming for two mandatory on-campus sessions: a two-day orientation held in August prior to the start of the program and a weeklong summer residency in May between Years I and II.
+Orientation and summer residency fee: Students pay a one-time fee of $500 to support programming for two mandatory on-campus sessions: a two-day orientation held in August prior to the start of the program and a weeklong summer residency in May between their first and second years in the program.
 The non-refundable fee must be paid before enrolling for the first semester.
 This fee is in addition to travel costs (transportation, lodging and meal expenses) to attend on-campus sessions and will be billed directly by the University.